 - Is applicable across a broad range of research including non-biological studies of soft matter.

-Thus, the BioExcel CoE is in a position to provide expertise to researchers in other core disciplines in the computational sciences such as:
+Thus, BioExcel CoE activities support researcher work in other core disciplines in the computational sciences such as:

 - Integrative structural biology